neurallayer/Photon.jl/README.md

 Some of the features:

 - The framework will infer the input sizes the first time it is being invoked.
-This makes it quicker to get started, but also making the layers more reusable.
+This makes it quicker to get started, but also makes code more reusable.

 - Where possible, sensible defaults are selected.

-- Make it easy to create reproducible results.
+- Support for iterative/discovery type of development with Notebooks or Juno.

 ## Todo
-This software is still alpha quality and there remain many things to do.
+There remain many things to do.

-- Add typing to assist the compiler and development
+- Add more typing to assist the compiler and development
 - Extend unit tests to cover more code (> 90%)
 - Implement dataset + dataloader with support for threading
-- Implement more models (resnet,...)
+- Implement more models including trained weights (resnet,...)
 - Write tutorials and improve code documentation
 - Finalize the API's so we can release 1.0
 - Implement more complex layers like attention
-- Saving and restoring workout state
 - More loss functions
-- More optimisers
 - Once stable, create proper back-end abstraction to support other frameworks

 And b.t.w, we are always open in accepting contributions ;)